 - WordPress Login Username and Password

-Next up, you get a choice of which mailer you’d like our team to set up for you: SMTP.com or Mailgun.
-Both of these options have an excellent track record for reliability.
+Next up, you get a choice of which mailer you’d like our team to set up for you: SendLayer, SMTP.com, or Mailgun.
+All of these options have an excellent track record for reliability.

 Based on the mailer you choose, our form will automatically update to request the details we need to set that specific option up for you.